View your Shopping Cart

 The Akbar Shah diamond is a historic diamond of the early 17th century associated with the great Mogul Emperor Akbar the Great and his successors Jehangir Shah and Shah Jahaan.
-The diamond gets its name from Emperor Akbar (1556-1605), whose name is inscribed on the diamond in Arabic.
+The diamond gets its name from Emperor Akbar (1556-1605), whose name is inscribed on the diamond in Arabic, even though the process of inscribing did not take place during his reign, but subsequently during the period of his son and successor, Emperor Jahangir Shah.
 The English translation of this inscription reads as follows :- Shah Akbar, Shah of the world, 1028 A.H.
+(1619 A.D.).

 Characteristics of the diamond